boxfish-studio/cookie-manager/cookie-manager/react/README.md

 ### Run custom logic on Accept / Decline

-You can hook into the user's choice by passing optional `onAcceptCookies` and `onDeclineCookies` props.
-This is useful to initialize third-party services, or to run any custom tracking logic.
+If you need to initialize third-party services, or to run any custom tracking logic depending on the user choice, pass `onAcceptCookies` or `onDeclineCookies` to your `SKCMConfiguration`.

 ```tsx
 'use client'